 The following rules only come into play when the final Dissertation Committee is chosen for presentation to the Graduate School:

 U.T. and must hold a position at another institution that is equivalent to that of a member of the graduate faculty.
-In special circumstances, that outside member may be a faculty member at U.T. so long as he or she is a member of a Graduate Studies Committee other than astronomy.
-The supervising professor should be certain that travel expenses of the outside member to the final colloquium can be furnished from within the department (e.g., grant funds, colloquium fund, or Cox fund).
+In special circumstances, that outside member may be a faculty member at UT so long as he or she is a member of a Graduate Studies Committee other than astronomy.
+The supervising professor should try to ensure that travel expenses of the outside member to the final colloquium can be furnished from within the department (e.g., grant funds, colloquium fund, or Cox fund).

-- At least three members of the committee must be members of the Astronomy Department Graduate Studies Committee.
+b) At least three members of the committee must be members of the Astronomy Department Graduate Studies Committee.

-- Non-faculty UT Austin astronomers (including Research Scientists, Postdoctoral Fellows and staff PhD's) may be members of the committee, but the reason and their qualifications for serving on the committee must be furnished to the Graduate Advisor for forwarding to the Graduate Dean.
+c) Non-faculty UT Austin astronomers (including Research Scientists, Postdoctoral Fellows and staff PhD's) may be members of the committee, but the reason and their qualifications for serving on the committee must be furnished to the Graduate Advisor for forwarding to the Graduate Dean.
 These scientists may not chair the committee but they may serve as co-chair.
 Non-faculty UT Austin astronomers may not serve as the "outside" member.

-- Changes to the Dissertation Committee are formally requested by the Graduate Advisor and must be approved by the Dissertation Supervisor before being sent to the Graduate Dean.
+f) Changes to the Dissertation Committee are formally requested by the Graduate Advisor and must be approved by the Dissertation Supervisor before being sent to the Graduate Dean.
 (You are expected to initiate the paperwork involved.)
 Give a copy of the completed form to the Graduate Coordinator to be added your departmental record.

-S. Research Proposal
+S. Dissertation Proposal

 a) A description of the research problem, pointing out its importance.

 b) A brief summary of the proposed investigation that will constitute the research for the PhD dissertation.